 Program Continuation: Students who are not making appropriate progress will be counseled out of the program at the end of a given year of coursework.
 Students who engage in any other activity that would support a reason for dismissal (cheating, plagiarism) may be asked to leave immediately or at the end of the semester.
 Continuance in the program for those with under a 3.0 GPA will be conditional for the next semester provided their grade point average improves to at least that level during that time.

-The doctoral program in Educational Leadership is open to applicants from a variety of backgrounds and professional roles who envision themselves as leaders in public and private education organizations serving diverse school-aged populations.
-For example, students in the doctoral program have been teacher-leaders in their schools, supervisors of organizations dedicated to working with children, educational consultants, school- and district-level administrators, and university-level teacher educators.
+The doctoral program in Educational Leadership is open to applicants from a variety of backgrounds and professional roles, who envision themselves growing as leaders and scholars in public and private education organizations serving diverse populations.
+For example, students in the doctoral program have been teacher-leaders in PK-12 schools, supervisors and practitioners in organizations dedicated to working with children and/or families, scholar-practitioners in post-secondary educational institutions, educational and research/evaluation consultants, school- and district-level administrators, and university-level teacher educators.

 How long does it take to complete the program?

-Courses are taken sequentially for three years.
+For students enrolled in the cohort program, courses are taken sequentially for three years (8 consecutive semesters).
 A few students opt to complete their dissertation during that three-year period; however, most work on developing their dissertation proposal while taking courses and then implement their study during the fourth year, after their coursework is completed.

 When are classes held?